The original ICF-accredited Relationship Systems Coaching series

 Does this training qualify for ICF accreditation?

-The ORSC training qualifies for ICF CCEUs and our certification is an ICF Accredited Coach Training Program.
-If you complete all five modules of the ORSC training series (Fundamentals through Systems Integration), you will earn 84 CCEUs.
-By completing the ORSC certification program, you earn the ORSCC credential and an additional 96.5 CCEUs.
+The ORSC training qualifies for ICF CCEs and our certification is an ICF Accredited Coach Training Program.
+If you complete all five courses in the series (Fundamentals of ORSC through Systems Integration), you will earn 84 CCEs and are considered ORSC Trained.
+In choosing to pursue ORSC Certification, you will earn the ORSCC credential and an additional 96 CCEs.

 If you work in a small business in Alberta, you can offset the cost of ORSC training through the Canada-Alberta job grant.
 This support funds two-thirds of the cost of certain training programs which run 21 hours or more.